Forest of Fun

 Claire Blackshaw

-Iā€™m a queer Creative Programmer, with a side dish of design and consultancy, and a passion for research and artistic applications of technology.
-I work as a Programmer at Adobe on VR Sculpting app called Modeller.
-Previously I had a long career in games, and I still love them.
+I’m a queer Creative Programmer, with a side dish of design and consultancy, and a passion for research and artistic applications of technology.
+I work as a Technical Director at Flammable Penguins Games on unannounced title.
+I've had a long career in games and I still love them, also spent a few years building creative tools at Adobe.
 Love living in London.
 When I'm not programming, playing games, roleplaying, learning, or reading, you can typically find me skating or streaming on Twitch.

 Latest Video